 Fresedo also had 4 bands at one point (Di Sarli made his living running one of them for a time), such was the demand for the big orquestas.
 Can you imagine Pugliese doing such a thing?
 Even Canaro, who knew how business works because he virtually created the business' structure, founding SADAIC, etc., didn't go there.

-The world-view of this musical intention has veered to the far right.
-Here is the evidence that D'Arienzo was doing the dreaded Tango por Export as soon as Biagi left - more than 10 years before Juan started calling it that (sponsored by the military, of course, to project an image of happy, tango-y Argentina to the world.
+The world-view of this musical intention had veered to the far right and is the evidence that D'Arienzo was doing the dreaded Tango por Export as soon as Biagi left - more than 10 years before Juan started calling it that (sponsored by the military, of course, to project an image of happy, tango-y Argentina to the world.
 Move along - no curfews or disappearances to see here, folks).

-D'Arienzo wanted Argentine tango to have a simplistic, steady beat like European tango.
-Very white bread, but impressivley bombastic.
+D'Arienzo wanted Argentine tango to have a simplistic, steady beat like European tango, switching the emphasis from traditional (from milonga) beats 1 and 3 to the more universally known beats 2 and 4.
+Very white bread in comparison to what Argentina and Uruguay had pioneered (as Jamaica was later to make staple with Reggae), but impressivley bombastic.
 No opportunity for people to snuggle up too close and feel passion.
 Why the generals loved him as they tried in every way they could to kill tango.